rafaelmatsumoto/rafaelmatsumoto.com/content/about.md

 Hey there 👋

-My name is Rafael Matsumoto and I work as a software developer at [Zup](https://www.zup.com.br/).
+My name is Rafael Matsumoto and I work as a software developer at [MessageBird](https://messagebird.com).

 I've graduated with a Bachelor in Software Engineering degree and for the vast majority of my career I've worked with backend engineering with a bit of infrastructure.

-I'm always studying backend fundamentals such as: communication protocols, computer network, databases, caching, API web frameworks and security.
+I'm always studying backend fundamentals such as: communication protocols, networking, database internals, caching and security.
 Feel free to contact me to chat about these topics at any time.

 My hobbies are swimming and reading